wdiesveld/TinyQueries/README.md

 ## Installation

+NOTE: This package is especially usefull if you want to integrate TinyQueries with an existing PHP application.
+However if you want to start from scratch it's recommended to use [TinyQueries API version] instead which requires less configuration.

 1. If you use Composer then update or create your composer.json file as follows.
 Alternatively, instead of using Composer you could just download the ZIP-file and put the content in the folder where you put your libs.

 	```